kmwallio/ThiefMD/docs/index.md

 See what your work looks like in real time.
 Is that your battery draining?
 Yes, and the Markdown it's powering never looked so good.

 A separate window allows for focusing on your writing or reading.
-From [blogging](/tips/jekyll) to [novel writing](/tips/novel-writing), ThiefMD will help your words look good 😎
+From [blogging](/tips/jekyll) to [novel writing](/tips/novel-writing), ThiefMD helps your words look good 😎

 Once you like what you see, [export with ease](/tips/novel-writing#sharing-your-work) to ePub, DocX, PDF, and more.